Registrar (software): Budgets

-The early version of Registrar had an add on called The Accountant but this was incorporated into Registrar.
+The early version of Registrar had an add on called The Accountant, but this was incorporated into Registrar.
 Budget categories could be declared and used as required in each Class.
 It allowed close control of budgets for training, for example the break even point for the numbers of enrollments to make the Class profitable would be calculated automatically.
 The profit from each Class would also be available.
 These figures could be incorporated into reports to give an overall financial position for any period in time.

-To do
+To do lists

-Registrar could generate a report giving a list of things that need to be done by the administration people.
-To Dos could be declared and then a Course/Class could have any of them applied to it.
+Registrar could generate a report giving a list of tasks that needed to be done by the administration staff.
+To Do's could be declared and then a Course/Class could have any of them applied to it.
 Also Who was supposed to do this task could be set up.
 The report would be grouped by the Who and what the task was and the date it was supposed to be done.
 When the ToDo had been done the administration people would mark it as done in the Class and then it would not be included in the ToDo reports as it had been completed.